pratyushjain99/portfolio/critique-by-design.md

 Also, people said that they can't associate this with US states.
 So, the obvious next point was to get to MAPS!
 I could not put all the data together on a map, so I referred to [WatchMeViz](https://www.youtube.com/live/-w0ynF43yZg) to get an initial thought.
 I learnt how to build a Pivot table here and implemented the same in the next visualisation!
 I went ahead with the initial pies and donut graphs on the maps, this captures good information but it was still not pleasing on the eyes.
 After this I applied cloropleth and put all the maps in rows and applied a color grading for good understanding.
 The one thing I could not implement with the current skills was to add the names and percentages of other AI engines in the tooltip!
+And maybe on clicking the tool tip, I could come up with some sort of pie chart there itself (combinining the pie on maps with chloropleth)

 At this point the visualisation looked like this:
 ![Initial Chloropleth](maps3.png)